mk270/whitakers-words/english_to_latin.md

 participles of appropriate verbs can also serve as adjectives and may be a better choice.

-At the present time there is no complex constrution/deconstruction of the English input.
+At the present time there is no complex construction/deconstruction of the English input.
 Thus if the input is 'kill', only Latin entries with the exact word 'kill' in their MEAN will be selected.
 The suffixed words 'kills'/'killing'/'killed'/'killer'/etc. will not be found.
-They must be queried seperately.
+They must be queried separately.
 Likewise, unlike the Latin phase of WORDS, prefixes are not extracted.
 It may be desirable in the future to provide such additional capabilities.
 This would be value added over simple search by the program.